Grasshopper Component

 Grouping dialog elements and changing their visibility

-By default, all floating Grasshopper params, panel texts and images listed above are exposed as properties or displayed in the Tekla component dialog, except for params or components that are disabled, have an input wire, or aren't connected to anything downstreams.
+By default, all floating Grasshopper params, panel texts and images listed in the above chapters are shown in the Tekla component dialog, except for params or components that are disabled, have an input wire, or aren't connected to anything downstreams.

 You can organize properties and images into tabs and groups in the component dialog.
 This is done by sorting the parameters or images into groups in Grasshopper and using the prefix "Tab:"or "Group:"before the group name (not case sensitive).
 The short forms "t:" or "g:" can also be used as prefixes.